• Skip to primary navigation

 Hobart GPO

-The suburbs of Hobart
+Explore the suburbs of Hobart

 best things to see and do in Hobart Battery Point

-Where to eat in Hobart
+Where to eat

-On a weekend night, there’s plenty of action going on around Salamanca Place, and behind in Salamanca Square.
+On a weekend night, there’s plenty of action going on around Salamanca Place and behind in Salamanca Square.
 Restaurants of every variety are on offer here.

 Salamanca Place